agarwalp-14/PLL_ICDesign/README.md

 The VCO is the on chip oscillator.
 The PFD takes care of the comparison of the output signal with the reference signal.
 Charge pump converts the digital comparison that comes from the outputt of the PFD to an analog signal.
 LPF smoothens the output.

+Few applications of the PLL are:

+a.
+Clock generation

+b.
+Frequency synthesizer

+c.
+Clock recovery in a serial data link

 ### Introduction to Phase Frequency Detector

 This blocks identifies the difference in phase of the reference and the output signal.